 Get it?
-Yeah, I tried.
+Yeah, we tried.

 Anyway, the logo design for Night Shift Brewery is none other than a cute, little nocturnal owl — talk about taking a theme and running with it.

 Elegant in its simplicity yet daring in its use of such a common animal, this logo it recognizable and familiar — but most of all, it’s fun.

 And each can has a fun, exciting geometric rainbow of colors on it to distinguish it from other flavors.
 It’s both traditional and modern.
-I love this design, and you should too.
+We love this design, and you should too.

-Who would have thought we’d have two beer logos with a robot theme?
-I sure didn’t.
+Who would have thought we’d have two craft beer logos with a robot theme?
+We sure didn’t.
 But this logo really does capture the essence of the beer, with its gray background, bold, white and robotic font, and the hidden robot in the center.

 This is another brand that isn’t selling packaged goods yet, but you can see the robot theme spills over into its growlers and online presence.

 Are these not the cutest little beer-drinking robots you’ve ever seen?
 The design is fluid and fun.
 It’s happy and exciting and ready to have a good time.

 This Deschutes Brewery beer packaging and are classics in our book — there’s no denying the prestige and the power that comes from this dirtied and experienced-looking design.

-The perched and flying birds add an elegance and a regal quality that is stunning and eye-catching.
+The perched and flying birds add elegance and a regal quality that is stunning and eye-catching.
 But it is simple and refined, adding a modern and minimal touch that is instantly engaging.

 The logo sits as a stamp or badge of honor.
-It’s a circular design with the brewery name in the outer circle, and the image of a mountain range and flowing river within.
-This is natural, clean and old-world.
+It’s a circular design with the brewery name in the outer circle and the image of a mountain range and flowing river within.
+This design is natural, clean and old-world.

 This Krone beer design is modern, geometric and clean.
 It’s a very futuristic concept that uses a plethora of clever design elements to jump from the shelves.

 The bottles and cans are made up of a matte coloring — in green, purple and brown.
-And there’s a color gradient quality to these bottles and cans with the colors fading as they move up the bottle.
+And there’s a color gradient quality to these bottles and cans, with the colors fading as they move up the bottle.

-In this logo, the E sits on top of the E facing upwards giving it a quirky and cool feel.
+In this logo, the E sits on top of the E facing upwards, giving it a quirky and cool feel.
 It’s a creative logo that emphasizes simplicity.
 But it works, and it grabs your attention instantly.

 Baderbrau Brewing teamed up with Lyft to create stunning beers for the Five Star Lager brew.
 And these cans are colorful examples of creativity in action.

 There’s a mixture of branding here — the brewery's own logo and design in its wordmark and eagle emblem matched with Lyft’s signature pink coloring.

-And this is responsiveness at its finest -- simplifying the brand's usually regal and complex logo design down to an elegant, gray image.
+And this is responsiveness at its finest — simplifying the brand's usually regal and complex logo design down to an elegant, gray image.

-Overlapping pink and purple shapes make up the name of the brew, and the ride-sharing services iconic stars take up the other side.
+Overlapping pink and purple shapes make up the name of the brew, and the ride-sharing service's iconic stars take up the other side.

-This beer packaging is a mix of two brands, but they both come together seamlessly to create a design that is captivating and impactful as soon as its seen.
+This beer packaging is a mix of two brands, but they both come together seamlessly to create a design that is captivating and impactful as soon as it's seen.

 Commonwealth Brewing Company plays with color and psychedelic elements in their beer can designs.
 But the one thing that ties them all together is the simple, clean and minimal logo design.